 On this day, the Thai people visit their local temples to meditate, make offerings to monks, and to make merit (perform good deeds) in honor of Buddha.

-The Songkran Festival marks the beginning of the Thai New Year.
-It is a Buddhist festival that lasts for three days from 13th–16th April, though the dates may sometimes be changed if deemed necessary by the Thai government.
+Songkran Festival (13th April) marks the beginning of the Thai New Year.
+It is a Buddhist festival that lasts for three days from 13th–15th April, though the dates may sometimes be changed if deemed necessary by the Thai government.

-The festival is also known as the festival of water.
-Celebrants will pour water on each other, which symbolizes the washing away of any sins or bad luck that they may have accumulated in the previous year.
+The festival is also known as the Festival of Water or the Water Splashing Festival.
+Celebrants pour water on each other, which symbolizes the washing away of any sins or bad luck that they may have accumulated in the previous year.
 Read more on Songkran Festival.

-As in many countries around the world, 1 May is celebrated as Labor Day in Thailand.
+As in many countries around the world, the 1st of May is celebrated as Labor Day in Thailand.
 A public holiday, this day is dedicated to improving workers' rights and appreciating the social and economic achievements of the labor movement.

 However, in Thailand, the day is not celebrated the way it once used to be, with many just treating it as another day off.